4 min read

 How To Spot Elder Abuse

-An estimated 16 percent of people aged 60 and older experience a form of elder abuse, and with only approximately one in 24 cases being reported, this is likely an underestimation.
-Elder abuse can take various forms, such as financial exploitation, physical abuse, emotional abuse, sexual abuse, neglect and/or abandonment.
-While rates of elder abuse are higher in senior institutions like nursing homes and long-term care facilities, it can happen anywhere and by anyone close to the senior, so it’s important you are able to spot the signs of elder abuse and know how to take action.
+According to the National Institute of Aging, around one in 10 adults aged 60 and older experience a form of elder abuse, although many cases of this mistreatment go unreported.
+Elder abuse goes beyond just physical mistreatment; it can also include financial exploitation, emotional abuse, sexual abuse, neglect and/or abandonment.
+While rates of elder abuse are higher in institutions like nursing homes and long-term care facilities, the truth is seniors are susceptible to this abuse anywhere.
+Therefore, it’s important you are able to spot the signs of elder abuse and know how to take action to protect your loved ones.

 Elder abuse can often be discovered at the financial level, which is considered a gateway to other forms of adult maltreatment.
 During a customer’s routine visit to a branch, tellers and bankers may notice uncharacteristic purchases at the account level or see that the person or caregiver bringing them to the bank is speaking on behalf of the elderly customer.
 Bruises, burns or red markings on exposed skin may be indicators of physical abuse.

 Family members and other individuals close to a senior can also play a big role in spotting and reporting elder abuse.
-Here’s an overview of how elder abuse works and how to report it.
+Here’s an overview of the types of elder abuse and how to report it.

-Similar to other types of abuse, the abuser’s purpose is to gain power and control over his or her victim.
+Similar to other types of abuse, the abuser’s purpose is to gain power and control over their victim.
 This can be done by misleading other family members regarding the elder’s condition or excluding the victim from family.
-By isolating the victim, the abuser can control what the elder does and who he or she sees.
+By isolating the victim, the abuser can control what the elder does and who they see.
 The abuser may also withhold access to communications like phone or email.

 What You Can Do